fredfoxtrot/tech-challenge/README.md

 ## Overview

 The Tech Challenge repository provides a campsite reservation system implemented in Java with Spring Boot.
 The system allows users to make reservations for a campsite, check availability, modify existing reservations, and cancel reservations.
 It follows the specified requirements and constraints outlined in the challenge.
+For POC purpose, this application was built using SpringBoot H2 to persist data, which is in-memory relational database engine.
+So once the server is restarted, the DB will be purged.

 ## Features